The IVA Process

 The Creditor’s Meeting

 Once your IP has submitted your proposal, it is then a case of waiting for your creditors to come to an agreement.
 At least 75% in value of the creditors who vote on your IVA must vote in favour in order for it to be approved.
-Therefore, the creditors you owe the most money to will have the biggest say over anyone else.
+Therefore, the creditors you owe the most money to will have the biggest say.

-If you decide to work with PayPlan Partnership Limited, you should feel confident knowing that 85%-90% of their proposals are approved and due to the amount of IVAs they deal with, they have a good idea of which applications are likely to be accepted.
+If you decide to work with PayPlan, you should feel confident knowing that around 85% of their proposals are approved and due to the amount of IVAs they deal with, they have a good idea of which applications are likely to be accepted.

 What do creditors consider?

 When it comes to the vote itself, remember that creditors have their own agendas when judging your application.
-They will review the amount being offered as a repayment, how much you owe, the value of your assets, the reasons for your debt and why you have chosen an IVA over bankruptcy.
+They will review the amount being offered as a repayment, how much you owe, the value of your assets, how much they expect to receive from the IVA and the reasons for your debt.

-Creditors will also consider how committed you are to repaying your debts and may expect you to give up luxuries such as beauty treatments and gym memberships to ensure you can manage the monthly repayment and pay off those debts.
+Creditors will also consider how committed you are to repaying your debts and may expect you to give up luxuries such as beauty treatments and holidays to ensure you can manage the monthly repayment.

-Your IP will advise you on what will be needed for a successful IVA application however and you won’t have to give up everything as part of your agreement.
+Your IP will advise you on whether it’s likely that your IVA will be accepted by your creditors.
+However, you won’t have to give up everything as part of your agreement.
 Creditors simply want to ensure you are doing what you can to repay your debts.

 How your payments are calculated

-Your monthly payments are based on your average monthly net income minus all your essential living costs – such as mortgage/rent, utility bills, telephone costs, travel costs and housekeeping.
+Your monthly payments are usually based on your basic monthly net income minus all your essential living costs – such as mortgage/rent, utility bills, telephone costs, travel costs and housekeeping.

 When your creditors vote on your IVA, they can ask for your monthly payments to be increased if they think your expenditure is excessive.
 You then have the choice to accept this increase, negotiate with the creditor, or reject the increase.
 If you do reject the increase in payments, your IVA will not be approved, and you will need to explore alternative debt solutions.